tmolteno/necpp/Ruby/README.md

-#Ruby necpp module
+# Ruby necpp module

 This module allows you to do antenna simulations in Ruby using the nec2++ antenna simulation package.
 This is a wrapper using SWIG of the C interface, so the syntax is quite simple.
 Have a look at the file test.rb, for an example of how this library can be used.

-###Author
+### Author

 Tim Molteno. tim@physics.otago.ac.nz

-##Instructions
+## Instructions

-To use this library, you must have the necpp library installed on your system:
+To use this ruby module, you must have the necpp library installed on your system.
+This can be installed in the main part of the necpp code distribution.

-On Debian based systems:

-	aptitude install ruby-dev swig

-You should have built the nec2++ distribution and installed it.

-###Use ATLAS for LAPACK###

-        sudo update-alternaltives --config liblapack.so.3

-Make sure you choose the atlas-base one.

-###To generate this module
+### To generate this module

 You should install SWIG (on Debian 'aptitude install swig ruby-dev'), and then issue the following commands

+    cd ext/necpp
     swig -v -c++ -ruby necpp.i
     ruby extconf.rb
     make
     sudo make install

 Alternatively use the build.sh script.

     cd ext/necpp
     ./build.sh

 Then test with

     ruby test.rb

+## Genetic Optimization of Antennas

+Have a look in the directory genetic_optimizer for some Ruby code that optimizes antenna designs.